Homepage > Journal > The integration of Stripe payments in Django

 Competing directly and with great success with PayPal, Stripe is a tool that gains more and more market share.

-A special benefit for customers is the Stripe Atlas program, which also allows us to set up a business in the United States.
+When it comes to the American market, Srtipe offers a special benefit for customers in the Stripe Atlas program, which also allows us to set up a business in the United States.

 Having headquarters in the United States for many organizations will provide a very convenient, fast, legal, and formally correct tool to quickly enter and operate in the US market as a full-fledged and legal entity.